fastrgv/RufasSok/README.md

 * baksok_osx (Mac/OSX)

-Most keys work as before, but to PULL a box next to the puller press the Left-Ctrl-Key while using the arrow-keys.
+Most keys work as before, but to PULL a box next to the puller press the Ctrl-Key while using the arrow-keys or WASD.
 You can also use the numeric-keypad-arrows  U=kp8, L=kp4, R=kp6, D=kp2
 to PULL the boxes (which are no longer pushable).

-There is only one autosolver, and it is invoked with the "="-key.
+There is only one autosolver, and it is invoked with the (=)-key.

 To solve the backward problem, you MUST end up with the puller on the puller-goal-cell, indicated by a magenta color.
 It is not enough to just get all the boxes on their goals.

-In the reversed problem, there is uncertainty about the starting puller position.
+In the reversed problem, there is uncertainty about the Initial puller position.
-So, before you begin, you can cycle thru all of the candidates using the "e"-key.
+So, before you begin, you can cycle thru all of the candidates using the "i"-key.
 But note that some candidates may be unsolvable, so choose wisely.
-OTOH, if the autosolver is capable of solving the problem, it will automatically move the puller to a valid start position, at which time you can try solving it yourself, or continue to use the autosolver.
+OTOH, if the autosolver is capable of solving the problem, it will automatically move the puller to a valid start position, at which time you can try solving it yourself, or continue to use the autosolver and step towards the solution with each (=)-key press.